mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 ###### **Applications on migrated VMs may fail due to incorrect network mapping specified**

-During add cloud operation, users should specify the correct default application network On-Cloud or map  On-Premise network to On-Cloud network.
+During add cloud operation, users should specify the correct default application network on-cloud or map  on-premises network to on-cloud network.
 Failing to do so, the VM migration may succeed but applications on the migrated VMs may fail.
 In the SQS based migration, the network mapping can be specified at the migration time.
 (Ref: **CP-4433)**

-###### **Enable Virtualized CPU Performance Counters Check flag not reatined on cloud**
+###### **Enable Virtualized CPU Performance Counters Check flag not retained after migration to cloud**

 Certain virtual machine parameters may not be retained post migration.
 These will need to be set manually.
 (Ref : **DP-2859**)